giovannipbonin/ieee-program/README.md

 - Java
 - Python

-You could also use these, but read around first.
-There may be caveats:

-- JavaScript
-- Ruby

-You need to be very comfortable in the language, and be knowledgeable.
+You need to be very comfortable in the language, and be knowledgeable, so pick one, and do all the practice problems in that language.
+The more you practice the more natural it will look like you feel at developing with the language, and that's important even though knowing the syntax itself isn't.
+But there is a subconscious feeling we get by looking at the flow of someone working with something, and it's important to give interviewers that feeling

 Read more about choices:
 - http://www.byte-by-byte.com/choose-the-right-language-for-your-coding-interview/